-The diagram in Figure 1 can be converted into the LCCC of Figure 2 (labelled LCCC 1) by showing the functors between the restricted product $\mathbf{S} \times{\mathbf{O}} \mathbf{V}$ and the coproduct $\mathbf{S} + \mathbf{O} + \mathbf{V}$; as a hyperdoctrine, there is adjointness between the functors: the existential quantifier \exists is left adjoint to the diagonal Δ , which is right adjoint to the universal quantifier \forall .
+The diagram in Figure 2 can be converted into the LCCC (Locally Cartesian Closed Category) of Figure 3 (labelled LCCC1) by showing the functors between the restricted product $\mathbf{S} \times{\mathbf{T}} \mathbf{V}$ and the coproduct $\mathbf{S} + \mathbf{T} + \mathbf{V}$; as a hyperdoctrine with adjointness between the functors: the existential quantifier \exists is left adjoint to the diagonal Δ , which is right adjoint to the universal quantifier \forall .
 The quantifiers \exists and \forall provide the search facilities of an information retrieval or database system.
-The diagonal functor Δ identifies pairs in the relationship between S and V in the context of O. The opposite arrows are shown with inverse projections as π^ and inverse inclusions as ι^{-1} .
+The diagonal functor Δ identifies pairs in the relationship between \mathbf{S} and \mathbf{V} in the context of T. The opposite arrows are shown with inverse projections as π^ and inverse inclusions as ι^{-1} .
 Two properties, part of the adjointness, remain to be defined: η is the unit of adjunction measuring freeness through π_l in the diagram and ε is the counit of adjunction measuring co-freeness through π_r^ .
 The category-objects in a LCCC are typically further LCCC so a category-object at the top-level can be decomposed into further category-objects, each representing more detail in the application.
 A locally Cartesian closed category therefore provides a recursive feature.

 An interesting question is when can the colimit, a pushout in category theory, be constructed in a pullback diagram.
-The colimit represents the upper limit, the defined sum of the included categories in the context of the limit.
+The colimit represents the upper-bound, the defined sum of the included categories in the context of the limit.
 The sum can only be defined when some special conditions occur in the pullback diagram, restricting its flexibility.

 The first condition concerns the freedom of the mapping.
+The

-The relationship between the independent and dependent variable in its most general case is N:M (many to many), for example if the independent variable was Orchestra and the dependent variable was Player: each orchestra contains many players and each player performs for many orchestras.
+Figure 4.
+DoL1: The Intension/Extension Relationship in a detailed Dolittle Diagram, as both a pullback and a pushout, for the Category-object S (Score) in Figure 3. f_0 relates intension S to extension S. The colimit is the pushout S+ and the limit the pullback S_X relationship between the independent and dependent variable in its most general case is N:M (many to many), for example if the independent variable was Orchestra and the dependent variable was Player: each orchestra contains many players and each player performs for many orchestras.
 In this case each projection arrow is N:1 and each inclusion arrow is 1:N. A more restricted case is 1:N [2], such as for our running Score/Variant example, where each score has many variants but each variant refers to only one score.
 In this case the left projection arrow is N:1 and the left inclusion arrow is 1:N; the right projection and right inclusion arrows are both 1:1.
 The most restricted case is 1:1.
 Very few natural relations are 1:1 over any length of time.
 For example a Player may generally be assigned to one instrument but flute players for instance often play the piccolo as well.
 An Orchestra may have one Manager but over time new managers will be appointed.
 Even more artificial examples may not always be 1:1.
 For example Player to National Insurance Number is not 1:1 if two players have the same name.
 In such cases 1:1 can be enforced by names being required to be unique for booking purposes.
 However, in spite of its scarcity in nature, it is 1:1 that is required for the colimit to be constructed in a pullback diagram.
-So we cannot construct a colimit for Figure 2 as the relationship between Score and Variant is 1:N.
+So we cannot simply construct a colimit for Figure 3 as the relationship between Score and Variant is 1:N.